93 Small Business CyberSecurity Guide

 2. Penetration Testing: Where automated tools fail, penetration testing wins big.
 A security expert tests the website in the same way a hacker would.
 This will help you find logic issues within apps that scanning misses.

-4. SSL Checker: Many data breach and hacking incidents also happen due to inapt browser-server communication.
+4. SSL Checker: Many data breaches and hacking incidents also happen due to inapt browser-server communication.
 Having an SSL does not mean security, find out if you have the right kind of SSL certificate capable of protection.